 With the Item Performance over Time factor, it really pays to have fewer listings do more.
 Crowding your competition with more of your ads will now be completely counter-productive.
 It will decrease your standing the more your listings are viewed without a buy-through.

-Tips to boost your Ebay Cassini Search and Best Match ranking:
+Tips to boost your listings in eBay Search and Best Match:

 Use eBay’s free Listing Analytics application.
 It lets your search for keywords and tells you their rank.
 Plus it lets you view your impressions, clicks, and sales metrics to better understand the behavior of your buyers.
 It also sorts the information, compares it to similar listings, and gives you tips to help optimize your items.